 Preparing For The Initial Tummy Tuck Consultation

-When you meet with Dr. Roland for your tummy tuck consultation, you will be able to share your personal goals for having a cosmetic procedure done.
+You will be able to share your personal goals When you meet with Dr. Roland for your tummy tuck consultation.
 Dr. Roland will take a thorough personal and family medical history to ensure you are a good candidate for having a tummy tuck.

-Dr. Roland will also take some “before” photographs to include in your patient file.
-He may make some marks on some of the photographs to indicate area(s) to be treated during the procedure.
+Dr. Roland will also take some “before” photographs to include in your patient file and make some marks on some of the photographs to indicate area(s) to be treated during the procedure.
 You will also have a full physical examination so you and Dr. Roland can discuss how best to meet your cosmetic goals.

 What Happens During a Tummy Tuck Procedure?

 Your tummy tuck procedure will take less than three hours.
-Dr. Roland will perform the procedure in a hospital setting using general anesthesia.
+Dr. Roland will perform the procedure in an operating room setting using general anesthesia.
 You will be asked to arrive earlier than your scheduled procedure start time so you can go through check-in and be fully prepared for your surgery.

 Tummy Tuck Recovery

 After one week, you will return to Dr. Roland for a post-operative appointment.
-At this time, the two drainage tubes will be removed.
+The two drainage tubes will be removed at this time.
 You can also call the office at any time if you have questions.

 Tummy Tuck Frequently Asked Questions